joaocarmo/react-native-easy-chat/example-gifted-chat/README.md

-# example-gifted-chat
+# example-easy-chat

-Lots of people using `react-native-gifted-chat` might want to know that...
+Lots of people using `react-native-easy-chat` might want to know that...

 1. There are so many render props could use, but what should I pass?
 2. How could I customize each component, but leaving its functionality.